pestphp/docs/plugins/watch.md

 > Note: This is still a development package and needs further testing.

-The Watch plugin for Pest keeps an eye on your `tests/` folder and automatically run your Pest tests on file change.
+The Watch plugin for Pest keeps an eye on your `tests/`, `app/`, and `src/` directories by default and automatically run your Pest tests on file change.

 Follow these two steps to install it: